shy-r/abmcovidvirusresponse/README.md

 Test and Isolate:
 this provides testing kits to everyone and if they test positive, they choose to remain at home and work/study from home if they can.

+When running simulations, there is a set random-seed that is specified so that results from the different options can be compared.
+This random seed can be changed in the code.
+If you want to generate a new random city every time, turn on the new_city switch.

+As the simulation runs, the total money of all households and the money of households with bar and restaurant workers is displayed in one of the plots.
+Another plot shows the number of people who are infected, severely infected, and recovered.

+The counter for the simulation and the x-axis for the plots is in minutes.
+This is converted to hours and days and displayed in the monitors in the top-center of the model.